 An overheating engine is known to bring a host of problems, one of them can be a reduction in cooling.
 As the engine is not performing ideally, it isn’t able to deliver the adequate amount of energy to the AC system as is needed.
 This in turn causes a drop in the air conditioner’s capacity to work normally and produces a low cooling effect especially when the RPM drops.

 Paying attention to the little details can sometimes prove to be essential in getting to the bottom of a problem.
 A peculiar case such as this that links to the engine itself should not be taken lightly, however, in this scenario, just a quality car service might be enough to get your AC up and running.
-And, If you are facing any such problem that confuses you or have doubts regarding car AC and idling that you need answered, do let us know below.
+And, If you are facing any such problem that confuses you or have doubts regarding car AC and idling that you need to be answered, do let us know below.